pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 ## Task 2: Provisioning a Virtual Machine

 1. Create a new security group under networks --> security groups.
 Name it something unique.
-(Security groups are for managing access to the virtual machine, e.g. a firewall)
-- Security groups in OpenStack are virtual firewalls that provide a flexible way to manage network traffic to and from virtual machines (VMs).
+- Security groups in OpenStack are **virtual firewalls** so you can manage network traffic to and from virtual machines (VMs).
 Each security group contains a set of rules that define both inbound and outbound network traffic policies.
 These rules specify which traffic is allowed to enter or leave the VMs that are associated with the security group.

-4. Click on "manage rules".
+2. Click on "manage rules".
  	- Click on "Add rule", and open port 22 for ingress.
 (This is for ssh-access)
  	- Click on "Add rule", and open port 8888 for ingress.
 (This is for the Jupyter notebook that you might want to run on server in later example)

-5. Start the "Instance Wizard" to generate an instance by clicking on "Launch Instance" under compute -> instance.
+3. Start the "Instance Wizard" to generate an instance by clicking on "Launch Instance" under compute -> instance.
+- An "instance" refers to a virtual server created within a cloud environment like OpenStack, AWS, or Google Cloud.
+It acts much like a traditional physical server but is hosted on a shared physical hardware infrastructure
-6. In the launch configuration menu you'll be presented with a number of option; under details name your instance something unique.
+4. In the launch configuration menu you'll be presented with a number of option; under details name your instance something unique.
 Leave the rest as default.
-7. Under source you should select the OS-image you wish to run; for this excercise we will use Ubuntu18.04-LTS. **OBS!
-Set "create new colume" to "No"**
+5. Under source you should select the OS-image you wish to run; for this excercise we will use Ubuntu 22.04-LTS. **OBS!
+Set "create new volume" to "No"**
-8. Under flavor you select a flavor with up to 2 cpu and 2 GB memory.
-This allocates the size of your VM.
+6. Under flavor you select a flavor with up to 2 cpu and 2 GB memory.
+- This allocates the size of your VM considering RAM memory and number of CPUs.
-9. Under Security Groups you add your own custom group.
+7. Under Security Groups you add your own custom group.
-10. Under "Key-pairs" you select the key you generated in task-1.
+8. Under "Key-pairs" you select the key you generated in task-1.
-    NOTE: if you used the terminal version you need to upload your key from your .SSH folder.
+    **NOTE: if you used the terminal version you need to upload your key from your .SSH folder.**
-11. Now the instance settings should be OK and it is time to press "Launch instance" to start it.
+9. Now the instance settings should be OK and it is time to press "Launch instance" to start it.
-12. Go to Network -> floating IPs.
+10. Go to Network -> floating IPs.
 Assign a floating IP to your VM.
+- A Floating IP in a cloud environment like OpenStack is a public IP address that is assigned to your virtual machine (VM) so it gets an address on the internet and you can access it.
 13. Now you can access the instance by connecting to it through an SSH-client (Terminal if on Linux, OpenSSH if on Windows) using `ssh ubuntu@<float-IP>`.
 If you created a key in the OpenStack GUI then you need to specify it with the `-i` option, e.g. `ssh -i <your private key file> ubuntu@<float-IP>`.
 14. Install cowsay (first run `sudo apt update` then `sudo apt install cowsay`)
 15. Test the installation by using cowsay.
 I.e. `cowsay -f tux "Hello World!"`